 Section 66A is filled with indistinct, vague expressions, which means that its accomplishment will constantly be a prejudiced issue for those trying the suit.
 What are all included in the definition of ‘insulting’ or ‘injurious’?
 Do they include a rape threat or a statement regarding one’s bodily form or does slandering of one’s unrestricted opinions also come under these?
 Is ‘annoyance’ equivalent to ‘unlawful intimidation’ or ‘enmity’?
 Under whose scrutiny does the interpretation of these indefinite languages come?
 Cyber activists next to others who shield the liberty of expressing oneself as a human right find eminence of Section 66A in direct negation of these civil rights, predominantly when the populace enforcing the laws is operational for a State that isn’t too affectionate towards disparagement.

-A recent example of such disregard was when two young women were incriminated under Section 66A (together with an additional ruling) for criticizing the complete shutdown of Mumbai metropolis subsequent to the passing away of right-wing party Shiv Sena’s leader Bal Thackery.
-A little while afterward, an additional Tweeter (who had no more than 16 followers) was detained for claiming that the son of the then Finance Minister, P. Chidambaram was a fraud.
+A recent example of such disregard was when two young women were incriminated under Section 66A (together with an additional ruling) for criticising the complete shutdown of Mumbai metropolis subsequent to the passing away of right-wing party Shiv Sena’s leader Bal Thackery.
+A little while afterwards, an additional Tweeter (who had no more than 16 followers) was detained for claiming that the son of the then Finance Minister, P. Chidambaram was a fraud.
 He now faces up to three years in jail.

 As a result of the law’s flowing temperament and the way in which it has been wielded to guard a State which is already powerful by now and its politicians, even a few of the majority of the harassed women on Twitter declare that they would by no means turn to a decree that is in due course a constraint on their independence of expression on the Internet.
 In spite of the sexual maltreatment and aggravation they face on a day to day basis, Section 66A does not seem to be the answer.
 Hence, it has rightly been struck down by the Supreme Court in the Shreya Singhal case.